-White Rose Social Sciences Doctoral Training Partnership (WR DTP) Studentships 2018/19
+White Rose Social Sciences Doctoral Training Partnership

-It will give you access to:
+Being part of the WRDTP will give you access to:

 - a wealth of supervisory expertise across the social sciences